siddsax/siddsax.github.io/_posts/2018-08-18-Visualizing-MSD-Net-with-Grad-CAM-Part-1.md

 # Visualizing MSD-Net with Grad-CAM Part-1

-* Introduce the paper
-	* The problem
-	* Its novelty
-	* Question
-* Solving the question
-	* Explain the aproach
-* Code for changes
-* Results

 **tl;dr : This part explains how to visualize models with Grad-CAM for *any* model**